B2B Marketing: How to Generate Leads Without a Sales Team

 You don't need a sales team to generate B2B leads.
 You need a system.

 Create valuable content.
-Optimize it for search.
+Optimize for search.
 Build authority through backlinks.
 Convert visitors with a self-serve funnel.
-Automate your nurturing.
+Automate nurturing.

 It takes time.
 But it works.
-And once you build the engine, it runs with minimal ongoing effort.
+Once you build the engine, it runs with minimal ongoing effort.

 The old B2B model is dead.
 Inbound is the new standard.